remarcmij/hyf-people-es6/README.md

-# `hyf-people` - a sample Angular JS 1.5 ES6 app for Hack Your Future
+# `hyf-people-es6` - a sample Angular JS 1.5 ES6 app for Hack Your Future

 This application demonstrates some key features of Angular JS 1.5 as taught during the Hack Your Future, Amsterdam programme.
 Specifically, the following are areas covered: